Isaquehg/smart-shelf/README.md

 ## About

-The project is divided into 3 parts:
+The project is divided into 4 parts:
 - Shelf and Scissor Actuator
 - Shelf App
 - Client App
 - Cart

-The Shelf and the Cart are controlled through the ESP32 Microcontroller

-The app is made using Java and connected w/ the DB using MQTT Protocol

-## Items Used
+## Items/Tools Used

 - Shelf:
     - ESP32